Ayurvedic Herbal Formulation

 - Boil the powder in water and prepare a decoction.
-Take this decoction early morning empty stomach.
+Take this decoction in the early morning empty stomach.

-- Mix equal quantity of Ashoka Powder and Mishri well, take ½ teaspoon in morning ½ teaspoon in evening female health.
+- Mix equal quantities of Ashoka Powder and Mishri well, take ½ teaspoon in morning ½ teaspoon in evening female health.

 - Grind mustard with the decoction of the Ashoka Powder and dry it in shade.
 Apply it on your face to turn your facial shiny and glinting with glow.

 In case of Pimples Take 100 gram of powder and boil it in 2 glasses of water.
 Take it off when there is 1 cup left 1cup.
 Mix ½ cup of mustard oil into it.
 Keep it for cooling.
 Apply regularly to have a shiny and clear face

 - Light diet